 It’s been 5 years, so thank goodness that EMBER FALLS have finally decided to release their extremely long-awaited sophomore album.
 In fact, it’s been so long that the band have been teasing the album since 2019 with a full six singles.
 At last, it’s time for these dystopian modern metallers to share “Ruins” with us starved fans, via Ranka Kustannus on December 17th, 2021, right in time to enjoy for the holiday season!

 That in mind, as soon as the play button was pressed on this album, I found myself immediately surprised and intrigued by what I was hearing.
-You know how, at the end of movies, there is often a mixed medley of the score that plays during the final credits?
+You know how, at the end of movies, there is often a overture of the score that plays during the final credits?
 That’s kind of what the intro/title track to “Ruins” is like.
 It’s a full mash-up of the riffs on the album, including some of the lyrics from songs like “Heart Shaped Black Scar.”
-It’s a rather surprising way to begin an album and something I, for one, haven’t heard before.
-It also leads nicely into the second single, “Divine,” without feeling incomplete if you don’t listen through to “Divine” right after, the way some intros do.
+It’s a rather surprising way to begin an album and something I, for one, can’t remember the last time I’ve heard on a metal album.
+The intro also leads nicely into the second single, “Divine,” without feeling incomplete if your shuffle happens to take you somewhere else.
 “Divine” and “Heart Shaped Black Scar“ were first debuted back in 2019 when the band played with DEAD BY APRIL.
 The first is an energetic and powerful piece that comes with a truly stunning lyric video by the bands vocalist, Tuomas Välimaa, and also features a danceable beat and a really slick solo by Jussi “JV” Laakso on guitar.
-“Heart Shaped Black Scar” is a more emotionally charged song about love and betrayal with truly charged lyrics and a great groove.
+“Heart Shaped Black Scar” is a more emotionally charged song about love and betrayal with truly charged lyrics and a great groove, with a darkness in its low-end and a little grit in Tuomas‘ voice that brings the emotion to life.

 After these, we move onto one of the newer singles, “For All,” which was released this summer.
-This track is a beautiful halfway between the previous song and the ones that come after, with a mosh-worthy beat and some a lot of fierce growls from Kalle Laakso as he upkeeps a strong rhythm on guitar.
-The chorus is uplifting and empowering, while Tuomas‘s wailing towards the end is perfection.
+This track is a beautiful halfway between the previous song and the ones that come after, with a mosh-worthy beat and a lot of fierce growls from Kalle Laakso, as he upkeeps a strong rhythm on guitar.
+The chorus is uplifting and empowering, while Tuomas‘ wailing towards the end is perfection.

 “The World is Burning” is a personal highlight for being one of the most modern/relevant songs I’ve heard in recent years, and that’s just lyrics and not including the slick riffing and awesome djenty bass breakdown from Olli Heino, or the fast and ferocious growls from Kalle before JV starts shredding again.
-This track is a fucking tight package from start to finish.
-This leads into the most recent (and theoretically final) single, “The Wall,” which has some of Tuomas‘s most melodic and powerful vocal lines, along with a great and empowering chorus.
+This track is a fucking tight package from start to finish and every time that synth starts up, I’m still taken back to the Initial D races.
+This leads into the most recent (and theoretically final) single, “The Wall,” which has some of Tuomas‘ most melodic and powerful vocal lines, along with a great, empowering chorus.
 All of the band’s skills really culminate in this track, with beautiful guitar parts that help carry everything to the next level.
-As well, Kalle‘s growling parts have a new level of melody that they have not show in other tracks prior to this one, which adds a little extra something special to this track.
+As well, Kalle‘s growling parts have a new level of melody that they have not show in other tracks prior to this one, which adds an extra surprise and texturized push – incredible!

 Ultimately, this new EMBER FALLS release is everything fans would want it to be.
 Of course, we would’ve all surely loved maybe one to five more new tracks on “Ruins,” but we can give some leniency because of the pandemic.
 If the band laid a foundation of strong musicianship with poignant lyrics and creative use of blending pop/electronica into heavy metal in their first album, they’ve built and expanded on that beautifully with their second.
 So once again, I tip my hat to the precision artistry of what these guys do.
 We’ve waited a long time for this album and not only did they hit it out of the park again, but they developed and improved, making what was already amazing even better.
 Here’s to another full-score album to wrap up your 2021!